13+ Tuition

 Common Entrance vs School-Specific Papers

-However, many highly selective schools — including Eton, Winchester, and Westminster — set their own papers in addition to or instead of Common Entrance.
-These school-specific papers are often harder, more conceptual, and designed to stretch the most able candidates.
-They may test reasoning and problem-solving in ways that go well beyond standard curriculum knowledge, and they require targeted preparation that is quite different from CE revision.
+Many highly selective schools — including Eton, Winchester, and Westminster — set their own papers in addition to or instead of Common Entrance.
+These school-specific papers are often harder, more discursive, and designed to identify students who can think independently rather than simply reproduce learned material.
+A child preparing for one of these schools needs targeted preparation that goes well beyond standard CE revision.

 The Subjects and Standards Required